Also Known As: Iminent toolbar, Type: Browser Hijacker, Distribution: High

 Remove Search.iminent.com redirect (iMinent toolbar) from Internet Explorer:

-If you continue having problems with redirects to search.iminent.com, you can reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the search.iminent.com redirect, reset your Internet Explorer settings to default.

 Remove Search.iminent.com redirect (Iminent Toolbar) from Google Chrome: